osisoft/EdgeCmd-Docs/V1.1/Configuration/configure-adapter-or-eds-component.md

 ## Configure a facet of a component

-All adapters have different configurable facets.
+All adapters and EDS have different configurable facets.
 Complete the following steps to configure a facet:

 1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line, replacing `<facetName>` and `<componentId>` with their respective values.
 Then press Enter.